UFO Report Confirms Aliens Wear Tinfoil Hats

 Regarding the “unexplained,” The Hill concludes that “the vast majority of UFO cases remain unexplained,” and the report “stops short of ruling out extraterrestrial life.”

-For the record, I believe that the vast majority of verified sightings are, in fact, U.S.-developed technology and that of our adversaries.
+For the record, I believe that the vast majority of verified military sightings are, in fact, U.S.-developed technology or that of our adversaries.
 To that end, in a fireside chat about that technology earlier this year, I posited that “unexplained” sightings, such as the “Tic Tac” reports in 2004 and 2015, are the result of DARPA-type R&D programs — in this case an energy weapon with an electronic signature that can be altered, which explains both the battle group cruiser radar intercepts and the F-18E ATFLIR intercepts.
 Recall that the 2004 cruiser radar intercept had been occurring for days before the flight to investigate.
 Similarly in 2015, Navy pilots indicated they had been seeing these intercepts “every time they went up.”
-(There is good video analysis on the “Tic Tac” sightings by a former Navy fighter pilot.)
+If the targets were actual craft, the explanation could be a weapon which leverages energy or perhaps even gravitational forces for locomotion.

 Finally, in an ironic turn of events, SpaceX competitor Blue Origin will be launching a bonafide alien back into space.
 Actually, its owner, the wealthiest man in the world, Jeff Bezos, announced that he will be a passenger on the first crewed flight.
 That news immediately prompted a petition, “Do not allow Jeff Bezos to return to Earth,” which, as of this writing, has more than 130,000 signatures!